Provable Guarantees for Nonlinear Feature Learning in Three-Layer Neural Networks: Introduction

 We provide theoretical evidence that three-layer neural networks have provably richer feature learning capabilities than their two-layer counterparts.
 We specifically study the features learned by a three-layer network trained with a layer-wise variant of gradient descent (\Cref{alg:two}).
 Our main contributions are as follows.

 \begin{itemize}

 \item \Cref{thm:single_feature_informal} is a general purpose sample complexity guarantee for \Cref{alg:two} to learn an arbitrary target function $f^*$.
 We first show that \Cref{alg:two} learns a feature roughly corresponding to a low-frequency component of the target function $f^*$ with respect to the random feature kernel $\mathbb{K}$ induced by the first layer.
 We then derive an upper bound on the population loss in terms of the learned feature.
-As a consequence, we show that if $f^*$ can be written as a 1D function of the learned feature, then the sample complexity for learning $f^*$ is equal to the sample complexity of learning the feature.
-This demonstrates that three-layer networks can perform hierarchical learning.
+As a consequence, we show that if $f^*$ possesses a hierarchical structure where it can be written as a 1D function of the learned feature (detailed in \Cref{sec:main_thm}), then the sample complexity for learning $f^*$ is equal to the sample complexity of learning the feature.
+This demonstrates that three-layer networks indeed perform hierarchical learning.

 \item We next instantiate \Cref{thm:single_feature_informal} in two statistical learning settings which satisfy such hierarchical structure.
-As a warmup, we show that \Cref{alg:two} learns single-index models (i.e $f^*(x) = g^*(w \cdot x)$) in $d^2$ samples, which is comparable to existing guarantees for two-layer networks and crucially has $d$-dependence not scaling with the degree of the link function $g^*$.
-We next show that \Cref{alg:two} learns the target $f^*(x) = g^*(x^TAx)$, where $g^*$ is either Lipschitz or a degree $p = O(1)$ polynomial, up to $o_d(1)$ error with $d^4$ samples.
-This improves on all existing guarantees for learning with two-layer networks, which all require sample complexity $d^{\Omega(p)}$.
+As a warmup, we show that \Cref{alg:two} learns single-index models (i.e $f^*(x) = g^*(w \cdot x)$) in $d$ samples, which is information-theoretically optimal and crucially has $d$-dependence not scaling with the degree of the link function $g^*$.
+We next show that \Cref{alg:two} learns the target $f^*(x) = g^*(x^TAx)$, where $g^*$ is either Lipschitz or a degree $p = O(1)$ polynomial, up to $o_d(1)$ error with $d^2$ samples.
+This improves on all existing guarantees for learning with two-layer networks or via NTK-based approaches, which all require sample complexity $d^{\Omega(p)}$.
 A key technical step is to show that for the target $f^*(x) = g^*(x^TAx)$, the learned feature is approximately $x^TAx$.
-This argument relies on the universality principle in high-dimensional probability, and may be of independent interest. \item We conclude by establishing an explicit optimization-based depth separation: We show that the target function $f^*(x) = \mathrm{ReLU}(x^TAx)$ for appropriately chosen $A$ can be learned by \Cref{alg:two} up to $o_d(1)$ error in $d^4$ samples, whereas any two layer network needs either superpolynomial width or weight norm in order to approximate $f^*$ up to comparable accuracy.
+This argument relies on the universality principle in high-dimensional probability, and may be of independent interest. \item We conclude by establishing an explicit optimization-based depth separation.
+We show that the target function $f^*(x) = \mathrm{ReLU}(x^TAx)$ for appropriately chosen $A$ can be learned by \Cref{alg:two} up to $o_d(1)$ error in $\poly(d)$ samples, whereas any two layer network needs either superpolynomial width or weight norm in order to approximate $f^*$ up to comparable accuracy.
 This implies that such an $f^*$ is not efficiently learnable via two-layer networks.

 \end{itemize}

 The above separation hinges on the ability of three-layer networks to learn the nonlinear feature $x^TAx$ and leverage this feature learning to obtain an improved sample complexity.
 Altogether, our work presents a general framework demonstrating the capability of three-layer networks to learn nonlinear features, and makes progress towards a rigorous understanding of feature learning, optimization-based depth separations, and the role of depth in deep learning more generally.